Interstellar-Network/Grants-Program/applications/Interstellar-network2.md

 Their positive response is a testament to the importance of a solution that addresses this critical need in the Polkadot ecosystem and beyond.
 The teams were not only impressed with our solution, but they were also eager to put it to the test as soon as it becomes available.

-This a major market fit milestone for us and we're thrilled to have the support of such influential players in the Polkadot community.
+This is a major market fit milestone for us, and we're thrilled to have the support of such influential players in the Polkadot community.
 We're dedicated to delivering a solution that meets their expectations and contributes to the continued growth and success of the Polkadot ecosystem.

-We are in active conversations with some of the teams we met there, and continuously have new discussions with new teams also beyond the polkadot ecosystem.
+We are in active conversations with some of the teams we met there, and continuously have new discussions with new teams also beyond the Polkadot ecosystem.
 So far, everyone is impressed and enthusiastic about the solution.

 ## Team :busts_in_silhouette: